Walking Tour 1: The French Quarter

 4. 417 Royal St., Brennan’s Restaurant

-The famed, bright-pink Brennan’s opened in this building in 1955 and was crowned restaurant royalty almost immediately, which it remained until 2013.
-At press time, it was close to re-opening following a sad financial, legal, and family squabble, it changed hands (but stayed in the family) and was gloriously restored and reopened in 2014.
+The famed, bright-pink Brennan’s opened in this building in 1955 and was crowned restaurant royalty almost immediately.
+Shuttered in 2013 following a sad financial, legal, and family squabble, it changed hands (but stayed in the family) and was gloriously restored and reopened in 2014.
 One of 200 buildings destroyed in the 1794 fire and rebuilt (also by Vincent Rillieux) in 1855, it has been home to the Banque de la Louisiane, the world-famous chess champion Paul Charles Morphy, and the parents of Edgar Degas.
 If it's open, take a gander at the elegant center staircase and pretty courtyard, with the turtle-stocked fountain.

 5. 437 Royal St., Peychaud’s Drug Store